 Where will we be staying?

-Lodging is in shared rooms at the ProWorld Bunkhouse.
-Living in a bunkhouse is ideal for cultivating a sense of community within our group and allowing students slightly more independence during the program.
-Meals are prepared by local cooks and served family style allowing for a generous amount of reflection on the day's challenges and successes.
-A typical Belizean meal includes a chicken dish, rice and beans, fried plantains, and sometimes coleslaw or potato salad.
-Volunteers find all of their basic needs met and all housing options provide volunteers with beds, indoor plumbing and showers.
+Typically, lodging is in shared rooms at a hostel, bunkhouse, or other community space.
+Living in a shared space is ideal for cultivating a sense of community within our group and allows students slightly more independence during the program.
+Meals are prepared by local cooks and served family style, allowing for a generous amount of reflection on the day's challenges and successes.

 The entire experience focuses on cultural emersion and students will participate in cultural activities throughout the week.
-These activities could include visits to Mayan ruins, exploration of caves, snorkeling in the barrier reef, as well as trips to local cultural festivals, events and markets.
-These events will also include less standard ‘round table’ discussions whereby local individuals are invited to sit with the students to discuss a variety of topics.
-The exercise is an excellent tool for raising awareness of misperceptions and different perspectives on universal topics such as marriage, sports and wealth.
+These activities could include visits to ancient ruins, as well as trips to local cultural festivals, events and markets.

 How much will it cost?

-While the total cost of the trip is ~$2700.00, the university has secured external funding sources to make this trip affordable for all students.
+While the total cost of the trip can range from $2500-$3000, the university has secured external funding sources to make this trip affordable for all students.
 Students will be expected to pay a small portion of the cost of the trip.
-Final cost of trip will be available by October 18, 2013.
-Cost of trip to include registration fees, meals, housing, transportation at the site, cultural and scenic trips, travel insurance and airfare.
+Final cost of trip will be available to students in late October.
+Cost of trip will include registration fees, meals, housing, transportation at the site, cultural and scenic trips, travel insurance and airfare.
 The student will be required to pay for passport, country entrance/exit fees, health insurance, and spending money on their own.

 What if I can’t pay the final amount?

-You will be expected to pay the final student contribution (to be determined by October 18) February 7, 2014.
+You will be expected to pay the final student contribution (to be determined in late October) by February 5, 2016.
 Payment plans and fundraisers will be available to help you defray the final cost.
-If you are still unable to pay by February 14, 2014, you will be unable to attend the trip and will forfeit any deposits made.
+If you are still unable to pay by February 12, 2016, you will be unable to attend the trip and will forfeit any deposits made.

 What will I need to wear?